-Making sense of the world around us.
+Making sense of the world around us by questioning and seeing different perspectives.

-An important feature of the politics course is that it is constantly being updated to stay in touch with live issues and live debates.
+An important feature of the politics course is that it is constantly being updated to stay in touch with live issues and debates.

-The Politics department has its own Politics Society.
-We have regular visitors from the world of politics as well as academics who speak on a range of topics that go beyond the confines of the curriculum, as well as student talks.
+The Politics department has its own Politics Society which meets weekly to discuss significant developments.
+We have regular visitors from the world of politics as well as academics who speak on a range of topics that go beyond the confines of the curriculum.
+We also regularly join with St Paul’s School to engage in political debate on current issues.

-Each year, students participate in wide variety of university essay competitions such as the R.A.
+Each year, students participate in a wide variety of university essay competitions such as the R.A.
 Butler Prize for essays in Politics and International Studies.

-Politics can lead to challenging and fulfilling careers in law, the civil service, and other professions.
+Studying politics can lead to fulfilling careers in law, the civil service, journalism and a wide range of other professions.

 Qualification